Market Updates

 • household income limits

-• occupancy requirements
+• occupancy and location requirements

 Some programs are forgivable after a number of years.
 Some sit as silent second loans.
 Some require repayment when the home is sold or refinanced.
+That detail matters more than the press release.

 3. How does it pair with the first mortgage?

-This is where structure matters.
 A strong first mortgage paired with the right assistance can be a great result.
 The wrong combination can create delays or kill the deal.

 If you want to see what this could look like with your budget, Get A Quote and I'll show you how the first mortgage and assistance layer together.